Why Honeymoon in Ubud?

 Ubud is surrounded by jungle and rice terraces.
 There are many ways to experience this nature up-close.
 The most spectacular rice terraces can be found 30 minutes north of Ubud, in the town of Tegallalang.
 Do note this place is very touristy.
 Nearer to town and less crowded is Campuhan Ridge Walk.
 This short walk starts in Ubud (near Bridges restaurant) and takes you over a ridge that provides a spectactular view over two valleys and the jungle.

-Hotels in Ubud are incredibly luxurious.
-The most luxurious hotels are located further away from the town of Ubud, in the jungle or between the rice fields.
-However, most of them provide a complimentary shuttle service.
-We have, however, also provided some options in center of town as an alternative.
+Hotels in Ubud are very spectacular.
+The best Ubud hotels for a honeymoon are usually located further away from the town of Ubud, secluded in the jungle or between the rice fields with amazing views.
+However, most of them provide free shuttle services to town.

 Honeymoon Activities in Ubud